Skip to content

 • 64GB RAM

-• Primary virtualization server
+• Proxmox testing server

-HP Elitedesk 800 G3 Servers
+HP Elitedesk 800 G3 SFF Servers

-HP Elitedesk 800 G3 Servers
+HP Elitedesk 800 G3 SFF Servers

-Dell T610 and Old PC Servers
+Dell T610 and Old PC Server

-Dell T610 and Old PC Servers
+Dell T610 and Old PC Server

 NAS